 - Herb Garden: Join this lively group to help care for the area in front of the Clarkson Home and Mrs. Clarkson’s Herb Garden while making new friends that share this interest.
 Times: Two Thursday mornings a month.

-- Rose Garden: Work alongside Wing Haven Garden & Bird Sanctuary Curator and the gardening team to care for one of the region’s loveliest heirloom rose gardens.
+- Rose Garden: Work alongside Wing Haven Garden & Bird Sanctuary gardening team to care for a special heirloom rose garden.
 Times: One Tuesday morning a month.

 Elizabeth Lawrence Garden: Do you like to learn?
 Work closely with the Elizabeth Lawrence Garden Curator to maintain this beautiful garden that serves as an amazing laboratory of blooms and greenery.
 Times: Thursday and Saturday mornings.

 Nursery: Calling all plant enthusiasts, or those who want to learn more!
 Come make new friends, learn a ton, and help with one of Wing Haven’s fundraisers.
 You do not need to be a gardener to help.
 Join us as we work in the Nursery to plan, implement, and staff our biannual Plant Sales in October and April.
-Times: Every Tuesday morning August – June.
+Times: Every Tuesday morning, August through June.

 Children & Family Programming:

-Events & Programs: Work directly with children to facilitate monthly story-time, joining in on crafts during a seasonal event, digging in the dirt facilitating a camp program, or doing the behind the scenes preparation to make our programs happen.
+Events & Programs: Work directly with children to facilitate monthly story-time, join in on crafts during a seasonal event, dig in the dirt facilitating a camp program, or doing the behind the scenes preparation to make our programs happen.
 Times: Weekday and weekends as needed.

 PEEPs (Preschool Environmental Education Program): Continue the legacy of education and outreach as a PEEPs facilitator for at-risk preschool children visiting Wing Haven Garden & Bird Sanctuary.
 The nature-themed curriculum includes a story, garden walk, hands-on activity, and healthy snack.
 Training Required.
 Times: Standing weekday commitment each month, October through May, required.